benjamincmorka/openai-resume-optimizer/README.md

 # Resume Optimizer

-Resume Optimizer is an AI-powered web app that provides personalized, actionable feedback on your resume tailored to specific job descriptions.
-It combines advanced Python backend processing with a sleek React frontend to streamline the resume review process using modern cloud AI services.
+Resume Optimizer is an application that provides personalized, actionable feedback on your resume tailored to specific job descriptions.

 ---